ncats/translator-modules/cwl/README.md

 #### Why Python Fire?

-Fire makes it simple to expose any Python class to the command-line, in only **three lines of code**.
+Fire makes it simple to expose any Python class to the command-line, in only **two lines of code**.
 This means it is easy for maintainers to add command-line functionality to modules, and it's easy to delete Fire if we change our minds about the approach.

 It does have limitations: complex arguments (like mutually exclusive yet simultaneously required arguments) are not supported.